wp-plugins/woo-poly-integration/readme.txt

 1. Add and translate products from the same interface you love
 2. Products meta is synced , no need to do anything by your own
-3. Orders uses the customer chosen language
+3. Orders use the customer chosen language
 4. Orders language can be changed
 5. Get reports in specific language and combine reports for all langauges
+6. Control plugin features from its admin page

 == Changelog ==

+= 0.21 =
+* Added admin interface to allow user to control plugin features
+* Added link for every attribute to search for its translation in the polylang strings table
+* Added generic fields locker
+* Added POT file for translation
+* Fixed product_type is not synced in 0.20 version
+* General code improvements

 = 0.20 =
 * Added the ability to sync total_sales when stock value is changed